 1. "My mattress is six to eight years old"

-Your weight can also play a part.
-If you are a larger build - or you co-sleep with someone who is - this can also impact on the lifespan of the mattress.
+Your weight can play a part, too.
+If you are a larger build - or you co-sleep with someone who is - this can also impact the lifespan of the mattress.

 Similarly, the care and attention you pay to your sleep station can determine its lifespan.
 Using a mattress protector and rotating your mattress (if recommended by the manufacturer) both contribute towards a longer life.